 The advent of a full-blooded compact M car has been rather long in the pot.

-That price makes it noticeably more expensive than the equally powerful Mercedes-AMG A45 and Audi RS3 (which might be considered rivals once removed) and also puts it handily between the Audi TTS and the imminent Porsche 718 Cayman, the two models closest to the M2’s two-door coupé format.
+That price makes it noticeably more expensive than the equally powerful Mercedes-AMG A45 and Audi RS3 and also puts it handily between the Audi TTS and the Porsche 718 Cayman and the more powerful Audi TT RS and Porsche Cayman S, the models closest to the M2’s two-door coupé format.